oehf/ipf-docs/_pages/ihe/fhir/fhirDeployment.md

 | `maximumPageSize`    | Integer         | 100           | maximum page size of returned resources |

-A special case is the ITI-68 transaction.
+A special case is the [ITI-68] transaction.
 This is not a FHIR transaction as such but just a HTTP(S) download.
-Therefore, instead of being routed over the `FhirServlet` this transaction is served by a `CamelServlet` as provided by Camel's [Servlet component](https://camel.apache.org/servlet.html):
+Therefore, instead of being routed over the `FhirServlet` this transaction is served by a `CamelServlet` as provided by Camel's [Servlet component](https://camel.apache.org/servlet.html).

+A `web.xml` snippet would look like this:

 ```
 <servlet>
    <servlet-name>CamelServlet</servlet-name>
    <display-name>Camel Http Transport Servlet</display-name>